chezka-gaddi/T34_Emulator/docs/source/test.rst

 Testing the Program
 ===================

-All of the functionality of the :class:`Emulator` class is tested with the unittest found in the TestEmulator and TestInstruction modules.
+All of the functionality of the :class:`Emulator` class is tested with the unittest found in the TestEmulator and TestInstruction and TestMemory modules.
 All tests could be run with the command

 .. code-block:: console